 Traditional samba went through a rebirth over a decade ago with the opening of old-style gafieiras (dance halls) in Lapa.
 Today, Rio is once again awash with great sambistas.
-Classic sambistas like Alcione and Beth Carvalho still perform, while singers like Teresa Christina and Grupo Semente are intimately linked to Lapa’s rebirth.
-One singer carrying on the tradition of her father is Mart’nália, daughter of samba legend Martinho da Vila.
-Meanwhile, the talented singer and songwriter Maria Rita, whose voice is remarkably similar to that of her late mother, Elis Regina, continues to create lush innovative samba-influenced albums.
+Classic sambistas like Alcione and Beth Carvalho still perform, while singers like Teresa Cristina and Grupo Semente are intimately linked to Lapa’s rebirth.
+Mart’nália, daughter of samba legend Martinho da Vila, is carrying on the tradition of her father.
+Meanwhile, the talented singer and songwriter Maria Rita, whose voice is remarkably similar to that of her late mother, Elis Regina, continues to create lush, innovative samba-influenced albums.

-In the early 20th century, one of Rio's most momentous events was transpiring inside the working-class neighborhood of Praça Onze near downtown.
-In 1915 this was considered 'Africa in miniature' for the influx of immigrants from Bahia, who had been flocking to the region since the end of slavery in 1888.
+In the early 20th century, one of Rio's most iconic cultural expressions was developing inside the working-class neighborhood of Praça Onze near downtown.
+In 1915 this was considered 'Africa in miniature' because of the influx of immigrants from Bahia, who had been flocking to the region since the end of slavery in 1888.
 In Praça Onze, Afro-Brazilian culture – music, dance and religion (Candomblé) – thrived in the homes of old Bahian matriarchs, called tias (aunts).
-At the center of this thriving community was Tia Ciata, something of a self-made woman who rented out costumes for the Carnaval balls, worked as a healer (she was even consulted by president Wenceslau Brás, who had a leg wound that Ciata allegedly healed) and hosted large parties on Candomblé saints' days – all while looking after her 15 children.
-Within time, Ciata's house became the meeting point for the city's journalists, bohemians, Bahian expats and musicians.
-Today's now-legendary names – Pixinguinha, Donga, Heitor dos Prazeres and others – met regularly to play music and experiment with new forms, never imagining that their result – samba – would become one of the world's great musical forms.
+At the center of this thriving community was Tia Ciata, something of a self-made woman, who rented out costumes for the Carnaval balls, worked as a healer (she was even consulted by President Venceslau Brás, who had a leg wound that Ciata allegedly healed) and hosted large parties on Candomblé saints' days – all while looking after her 15 children.
+In time Ciata's house became the meeting point for the city's journalists, bohemians, Bahian expats and musicians.
+Today's now-legendary names – Pixinguinha, Donga, Heitor dos Prazeres and others – met regularly to play music and experiment with new styles, never imagining that the result, samba, would become one of the world's great musical forms.
 Coincidentally, this was also around the time that African Americans in New Orleans were playing the music that would later be called jazz.

 After the earliest musical creations, the performers gathering at Tia Ciata's went on to make records, and samba's popularity spread like wildfire across the city.
-They came first through the working class and, after initial resistance, on into the houses of the wealthy.
-Samba continued to evolve throughout the next few decades as it was adopted for Carnaval, yet the songs developed in those early years would live on (many are still played), and laid the foundation on which so much of Brazilian music is based today.
+The music came first through the working class and, after initial resistance, into the houses of the wealthy.
+Samba continued to evolve throughout the next few decades as it was adopted for Carnaval, yet the songs developed in those early years would live on (many are still played), and they laid the foundation on which so much Brazilian music is based today.

-If you're interested in Brazilian music and dance, shine up your dancing shoes and head for some of Rio's old-school-style dance halls, known as gafieiras.
+If you're interested in Brazilian music and dance, shine your dancing shoes and head for some of Rio's old-school-style dance halls, known as gafieiras.
 Originally established in the 1920s as dance halls for Rio's urban working class, gafieiras nowadays attract an eclectic combination of musicians, dancers, malandros (con men) and, of course, the radical chic from Zona Sul.
 Modern and sleek they are not.
-Typically held in the ballrooms of old colonial buildings in Lapa, the locations are magnificently Old World.
+Gafieira locations – typically the ballrooms of old colonial buildings in Lapa – are magnificently nostalgic.
 Bow-tied waiters serve ice-cold cerveja (beer) under low, yellow lights and, while the setup initially looks formal, give it a few rounds and it will dissolve into a typically raucous Brazilian evening.

 Before gafieiras were established, Rio's different communities were polarized by their places of social interaction: opera and tango for the Europeans; street choro (romantic, intimate samba) for the Africans.
 Responding to a social need and in tandem with the politics of the time, gafieiras quickly became places where musicians and audiences of black and white backgrounds alike could mix and create new sounds.
 Through the gafieiras, the street-improvised choro formations became big-band songs and a new Brazilian sound was born.
-The best and oldest dance halls are Democráticus, attracting a young yet fashionably bohemian crowd on Wednesdays, and Estudantina Musical, which has a much-loved night of revelry on Tuesdays.
+One of the best and oldest dance halls is Democráticos, which attracts a young, yet fashionably bohemian crowd on Wednesdays.

-The standard of dancing is outstanding in Brazil, so expect to see couples who would be considered professional in Europe or the US dancing unnoticed across the polished floors.
-While just about anything goes in Rio, it's an opportunity for the cariocas to dress up a little, so you will see quite a few dresses and smart shoes.
-Don't be intimidated by the other dancers.
-Unlike in Buenos Aires, where the tango is for experts only, Brazilians are pretty relaxed about newcomers dancing.
+The standard of dancing in Brazil is outstanding, so expect to see couples who would be considered professional in Europe or the US dancing unnoticed across the polished floors.
+While just about anything goes in Rio, it's an opportunity for cariocas (residents of Rio) to dress up a little, so you'll see quite a few dresses and smart shoes.
+Don't be intimidated by the other dancers: unlike in Buenos Aires, where the tango is for experts only, Brazilians are pretty relaxed about newcomers dancing.
 For those traveling solo, gafieiras are fantastic places to meet some intriguing locals and learn a few steps.
-Dance around the edge of the dance floor with the rest of the dancers to get a closer look at how the dance works – if you are a woman, you won't wait long before someone asks you to dance.
-Alternatively you can take a lesson and perhaps meet some fellow beginners to dance with.
+Dance around the edge of the floor with the rest of the dancers to get a closer look at how the dance works – if you're a woman, it won't be long before someone asks you to dance.
+Alternatively, you can take a lesson and perhaps meet some fellow beginners to dance with.
 There are a number of places where you can sign up for a group or private lesson.

-In the 1950s came bossa nova (literally, new wave), sparking a new era of Brazilian music.
-Bossa nova’s founders – songwriter and composer Antônio Carlos (Tom) Jobim and guitarist João Gilberto, in association with the lyricist-poet Vinícius de Moraes – slowed down and altered the basic samba rhythm to create a more intimate, harmonic style.
+In the 1950s came bossa nova (literally, 'new wave'), sparking a new era of Brazilian music.
+Bossa nova’s founders – songwriter and composer Antônio Carlos (Tom) Jobim and guitarist João Gilberto, in association with lyricist-poet Vinícius de Moraes – slowed down and altered the basic samba rhythm to create a more intimate, harmonic style.
 This new wave initiated a new style of playing instruments and of singing.

 Bossa nova’s seductive melodies were very much linked to Rio’s Zona Sul, where most bossa musicians lived.
 Songs such as Jobim’s ‘Corcovado’ and Roberto Meneschal’s ‘Rio’ evoked an almost nostalgic portrait of the city with their quiet lyricism.

-By the 1960s, bossa nova had become a huge international success.
-The genre’s initial development was greatly influenced by American jazz and blues, and over time, the bossa nova style came to influence those music styles as well.
-Bossa nova classics were adopted, adapted and recorded by such musical luminaries as Frank Sinatra, Ella Fitzgerald and Stan Getz, among others.
+By the 1960s bossa nova had become a huge international success.
+The genre’s initial development was greatly influenced by American jazz and blues, and over time the bossa nova style came to influence those musical styles as well.
+Bossa nova classics were adopted, adapted and recorded by such luminaries as Frank Sinatra, Ella Fitzgerald and Stan Getz, among others.

 Música Popular Brasileira (MPB)

-Música Popular Brasileira (MPB) is a catchphrase to describe all popular Brazilian music after bossa nova.
-It includes tropicália, pagode (relaxed and rhythmic form of samba), and Brazilian pop and rock.
-All Brazilian music has roots in samba; even in Brazilian rock, heavy metal, disco or pop, the samba sound is often present.
+Música Popular Brasileira is a catchphrase to describe all popular Brazilian music after bossa nova.
+It includes tropicália, pagode (a relaxed and rhythmic form of samba), and Brazilian pop and rock.
+All Brazilian music has its roots in samba; even in Brazilian rock, heavy metal, disco or pop, the samba sound is often present.

 MPB first emerged in the 1970s along with talented musicians such as Edu Lobo, Milton Nascimento, Elis Regina, Djavan and dozens of others, many of whom wrote protest songs not unlike the tropicalistas.
 Chico Buarque is one of the first big names from this epoch, and is easily one of Brazil’s greatest songwriters.
-His music career began in 1968 and spanned a time during which many of his songs were banned by the military dictatorship – in fact his music became a symbol of protest during that era.
-Today the enormously successful carioca (resident of Rio) artist continues to write new albums, though lately he has turned his hand to novel writing.
+His musical career began in 1968 and spanned a time during which many of his songs were banned by the military dictatorship – in fact, his music became a symbol of protest during that era.
+Today the enormously successful carioca artist continues to write new albums, though lately he has turned his hand to novel writing.

-Jorge Ben Jor is another singer whose career, which began in the 1960s, has survived up to the present day.
+Jorge Ben Jor is another singer whose career, which began in the 1960s, has continued to the present day.
 Highly addictive rhythms are omnipresent in Benjor’s songs, as he incorporates African beats and elements of funk, samba and blues in his eclectic repertoire.
-The celebratory album África Brasil, alongside his debut album Samba Esquema Novo (with recognizable hits like ‘Mas, Que Nada!’) are among his best.
+The celebratory album África Brasil and his debut album, Samba Esquema Novo (with recognizable hits like ‘Mas, Que Nada!’), are among his best.